telerik/winforms-docs/richtexteditor/features/spellcheck.md

 When you right click a misspelled word, the context menu gives you the opportunity to open a **SpellCheckingDialog**.
 Thus, the user can correct the word, add it to the dictionary or ignore it.

->note Since R2 2017 SP the SpellCheckingDialog allows the user to enter some custom text by using a RadTextBox if no appropriate word exist in the offered list.
+>tip Since R2 2017 SP the SpellCheckingDialog allows the user to enter some custom text by using a RadTextBox if no appropriate word exist in the offered list.

 >caption Figure 2: Spell checking dialog

 ![richtexteditor-features-spellcheck 002](images/richtexteditor-features-spellcheck002.png)

->note __RadRichTextEditor__ can also be configured to be used with a spell-checker using an OpenOffice dictionary and the NHunspell library: [RadRichTextEditor OpenOffice Spell Checking](http://www.telerik.com/support/code-library/radrichtexteditor-openoffice-spell-checking).
+>tip __RadRichTextEditor__ can also be configured to be used with a spell-checker using an OpenOffice dictionary and the NHunspell library: [RadRichTextEditor OpenOffice Spell Checking](http://www.telerik.com/support/code-library/radrichtexteditor-openoffice-spell-checking).
 >

 ## Dictionaries